StockSharp/AlgoTrading/Designer/Gallery/Schemas/Arbitrage/README.md

-# Pair Trading Strategy on BTC and ETH
+# Pair Trading Strategy on BTC and TON
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

 ## Overview

-The Pair Trading Strategy on BTC and ETH is designed for trading two popular cryptocurrencies—Bitcoin (BTC) and Ethereum (ETH).
-This cryptocurrency arbitrage strategy is based on identifying arbitrage opportunities between these two assets, allowing traders to capitalize on moments when the price difference between BTC and ETH reaches a certain threshold.
+The Pair Trading Strategy on BTC and TON is designed for trading Bitcoin (BTC) and Toncoin (TON).
+This cryptocurrency arbitrage strategy is based on identifying opportunities between these two assets when their price ratio moves beyond a configured threshold.

 ![schema](schema.svg)